You are here

 Testing positive for tobacco or nicotine now doesn’t mean you can never be part of the Ballad team.

-Applicants disqualified by positive tests are eligible to reapply for open positions after three months.
+Applicants disqualified by positive tests are eligible to reapply for open positions after six months.

 If you don’t pass the test, we sincerely hope you’ll kick the habit and come back to explore other opportunities.